Tax-cut plan set to revive India's iron ore exports

-SINGAPORE/NEW DELHI India's potential tax cut on iron ore exports could double its shipments of the steelmaking ingredient in the current year compared with industry estimates, though volumes will be far off peaks hit four years ago as mining bans in key states remain.
+SINGAPORE/NEW DELHI, Aug 28 India's potential tax cut on iron ore exports could double its shipments of the steelmaking ingredient in the current year compared with industry estimates, though volumes will be far off peaks hit four years ago as mining bans in key states remain.

 An export tax cut would mark a shift in India's policy towards iron ore, a raw material it has so much of but has opted to conserve for its domestic steel industry.